Ages from Pre-Twinklers (3 years) to Grandparents!

 Then What Do You Do?

-Lessons include both private time and Group Practice every month.
+Lessons include both private time, Seesaw projects, and Group Connection every month.

 Parents take notes or record the lessons, and lead the home practice sessions.